pytorch/botorch/CONTRIBUTING.md

 picky about docstrings,
 we do recommend [Google-style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) docstrings.
-To make sure documentation is rendered correctly, we require that every `__init__` function contain an "Args" block.
+To make sure documentation is rendered correctly, we require that every `__init__` function contains an "Args" block.
 We use `flake8-docstrings` to check this, as well as `flake8` to check code style.
 To use these tools, run `pip install flake8` and `pip install flake8-docstrings`, and then run
 ```bash